-April 2019 – Hunter Biden leaves the board of Burisma Holdings, as his father announces his candidacy for the Democratic presidential nomination.
+Sometime in April 2019 – Hunter Biden leaves the board of Burisma Holdings, as his father announces his candidacy for the Democratic presidential nomination.

 April 18, 2019 — Special Counsel Robert Mueller’s redacted report is publicly released, outlining the findings of his investigation into Russian interference in the 2016 election.

 April 21, 2019 – New Ukrainian President elected on anti-corruption agenda

 Volodymyr Zelenskyy is elected president of Ukraine, to succeed Petro Poroshenko.
 He ran on a “zero tolerance” anti-corruption agenda.

 April 21, 2019 – First Trump-Zelenskyy Phone Call